 See the full MSA workflow on the measurement system analysis page →

-Validated calculations you can defend at inspection Every calculation by Analyse-it, no Excel formulas, and no third-party functions.
-Validated against CLSI reference datasets, published datasets, and thousands of internal test cases.
-Defensible in a 510(k), CE-IVD technical file, CAP inspection, or ISO 15189 audit.
+Validated calculations you can defend at inspection Every calculation is performed by Analyse-it — no Excel formulas, no third-party functions.
+Results are validated against CLSI reference datasets, published datasets, and thousands of internal test cases before every release.
 See how we develop and validate Analyse-it →

-Data stays in your facility Analyse-it runs entirely within Excel on your PC.
+Data stays in your facility Analyse-it runs entirely within Microsoft Excel on your PC.
 No cloud processing, no data transmission.
+Pre-submission data, patient-adjacent data, and in-process results stay within your facility under your own data governance controls.

 Technical details